 It ought to be a great comfort to the child of God to realize that God is still on the throne.
-Remember that the psalmist says, "Surely the wrath of man shall praise thee; the remainder of wrath shalt thou restrain" (Psalm 76:10).
-The wrath that won't praise Him - this is interesting - He will put around Himself like a belt.
+Remember that the psalmist says, "Surely the wrath of man shall praise You; with the remainder of wrath You shall gird Yourself" (Psalm 76:10).
+The wrath that won't praise Him-this is interesting-He will put around Himself like a belt.
 Even the wrath of man has to praise God today.
-It is a great comfort to go through this world knowing that God is still on the throne, and we can trust Him.
+It's a great comfort to go through this world knowing that God is still on the throne, and we can trust Him.